 The Adopt-A-Drain website accessibility has improved.
 The site is now available on all internet browsers.
 The website is also displaying new drains up for adoption.
 To claim a drain of your own, visit www.HoustonAdoptaDrain.org, enter your email address and follow the link you are sent.

 Houston Public Works has more than 100,000 inlets in the drainage system.
 Houston’s Adopt-A-Drain program launched April 2018 and 1,278 drains have been adopted throughout Houston.
 The program allows the community to take a proactive approach to prevent future flooding, save taxpayer dollars keeps our neighborhood storm drains clean and litter-free.
+This will help to significantly reduce the chances of experiencing blocked drains, something that places like https://fsdrainage.com/ can also help with if the problem is too severe to be cleaned without professional help.
+This could be crucial to the success of the program.
 As Adopt-A-Drain partners, program participants are asked to keep their drain clear of leaves and trash by cleaning it at least 4 times a year (especially before it rains).

 To adopt a drain in your neighborhood, visit www.HoustonAdoptaDrain.org.
 By adopting a drain, partners will receive information and tips from the City of Houston and Keep Houston Beautiful and notification of upcoming Adopt-A-Drain events.

 Houston Public Works (www.HoustonPublicWorks.org) is responsible for streets and drainage, production and distribution of water, collection and treatment of wastewater, and permitting and regulation of public and private construction covering a 627-square mile service area.
 Houston Public Works is accredited by the American Public Works Association.
 Facebook & Twitter:@HoustonPWE